 Sharmila G. Lash is a performer, educator, soloist, and ensemble singer in both classical and jazz circles, and many in between.
-She has been a member of the Los Angeles Master Chorale since 2006.
-She works as a session singer and has sung with San Francisco-based new music ensemble Volti and LA-based vocal jazz quartet True North.
+She has been a member of the LA Master Chorale since 2006.
 Teaching steadily since 2004, she incorporates her vast professional experience to help guide students to find their own voice.

 As a session musician, Sharmila has sung on a number of film soundtracks for 20th Century Fox, Columbia Pictures, Lionsgate, Paramount Pictures, Walt Disney Studios Motion Pictures, and Warner Bros.
 Pictures.
 She is a proud member of AGMA, SAG-AFTRA, and ASCAP.

-Sharmila has extensive experience singing in many languages, including Latin, French, Italian, German, Portuguese, Spanish, Bengali, and Swedish, among others.
-Her debut solo jazz album If Music Be the Food of Love, featuring guitarist Larry Koonse and bassist Kevin Axt, showcases her affinity for exploring songs that stray from the usual jazz repertoire, like the title track by Baroque composer Henry Purcell, a song by the alternative rock band The Cure, and a Bengali folk song.
+Sharmila’s debut solo jazz album If Music Be the Food of Love, featuring guitarist Larry Koonse and bassist Kevin Axt, showcases her agility with language and her affinity for exploring songs that stray from the usual jazz repertoire, like the title track by Baroque composer Henry Purcell, a song by the alternative rock band The Cure, and a Bengali folk song.